Finding Jeans That Fit

 That’s what she said!

 After: 25 year old Sophia finds a pair of jeans that she really likes and wants to order.
-She enters her measurements to find her size and check fit.
-The app provides her with a filtered feed of reviews from women with similar measurements who purchased the same pair of jeans.
-Most of the reviews point out that the jeans are rather baggy and it seems like they were made for curvier women.
-Sophia realizes that this is not the right jeans for her and continues browsing through other pairs.
+She uses the app to input her measurements and check the fit.
+The app shows her a filtered feed of reviews from women with similar body proportions who bought the same pair of jeans.
+The reviews indicate that the jeans are too loose and not suitable for her body type.
+She decides not to purchase the jeans and continues browsing for a better option.

 HOW I GOT THERE